 OB-GYN is a combination of two distinct branches of medicine:

-Obstetrics refers to the focus of all care related to pregnancy, including medical care received during while a woman is pregnant and during and after childbirth.
-This can include any necessary surgeries, tests, or medicines needed to track and assess the health of the woman and her unborn child.
+Obstetrics refers to the focus of all care related to pregnancy, including medical care received while a woman is pregnant –during and after childbirth.
+This can include any necessary surgeries, tests, or medications needed to track and assess the health of the woman and her unborn child.
 Once the baby is born, any medical care provided to the infant falls under the guidance of a pediatrician and is no longer considered part of obstetrics.

 Gynecology refers to the focus of all other female reproductive care, not including pregnancy.
 This branch includes the diagnosis and treatment of any conditions or diseases of any part of a woman’s reproductive system, including the breasts, vagina, uterus, ovaries, and fallopian tubes.
-Maintaining a healthy reproductive system and preventing disease is also an important aspect of this branch of care.
+Maintaining female reproductive health and preventing disease are also important health concerns of this branch of health care.

-If a doctor becomes a certified OB-GYN, he or she is qualified to perform medical care in either of these branches.
+If a doctor becomes a certified OB-GYN, he or she is qualified to perform medical care in both obstetrics and gynecology.
 However, some doctors choose to specialize and focus primarily on the work of one field or the other.

 What does an obstetrician do?

 Since obstetricians primarily care for pregnant women, they routinely meet with female patients to track and assess the care of their unborn babies.
 These visits can include consultations, measurements, tests, and ultrasounds.
 Obstetricians, or OB doctors, will also deliver babies in a hospital setting and be available for consultations and decision-making while a patient is in labor.
 Since a woman may be in labor for many hours, and complications can arise quickly that can jeopardize the health of the woman or her baby, an obstetrician must be prepared to work long hours and make quick decisions about the best way to protect the health of both a mother and her baby.